-The following blog post is taken from the Canadian Decorators‘ Association (CDECA) blog website which features decorating tips, how-to’s and advice from experts who are accredited members of this association.
+The following blog post is taken from the Decorators‘ and Designers Association of Canada (DDA) blog website which features decorating tips, how-to’s and advice from experts who are accredited members of this association.
 This blog post features yours truly as one of the experts answering questions about the top trends in window coverings.

 There are plenty of trends out there right now for people looking to spice up their windows.
 From textured sheers to roller shades, here are some of the top trends on the window treatment market right now.